Zoning, Planning & Building Codes

 - Geographic Information Systems

-- In 2012 the Building Code for Residential Dwellings
+- Building Code for Residential Dwellings

 - Stormwater Management

 The county's zoning office consists of Planning Director Angie Charles, Building Official Scott Chapman and five employees.
 Duties are broad, ranging from investigating citizen complaints about ordinance violations to overseeing the permitting and approval process for building projects.
-Throw in an ever-changing stream of state and federal requirements on stormwater, building codes and other issues, and the result is a busy office where learning never stops.